AequilibraE/aequilibrae/docs/source/overview.rst

 Matrix
 ~~~~~~

-The matrix submodule has two main components.
-Datasets and Matrices
+The matrix submodule has two main components: *Datasets* and *Matrices*.

 Their existence is required for performance purposes and to support consistency
 across other modules.
 It also make it a lot faster to develop new features.